 Container orchestration, and Kubernetes in particular, makes the value of containers, Continuous Integration/Continuous Delivery and DevOps evident.
 Kubernetes has emerged as the de facto standard open-source orchestration engine and is supported by all major cloud vendors which avoids vendor lock-in.
 And, DevOps experts have endorsed Kubernetes—enabling them to think of a large number of servers as a single computational resource with dynamic scalability, resilience and infrastructure-as-code for faster and more reliable updates.

 However, deploying Kubernetes “out of the box” can be challenging.
 It is complex and requires new skill sets.
-The master node, as I have noted, is a single point of failure and must be architected for high-availability.
+The main node, as I have noted, is a single point of failure and must be architected for high-availability.